• Skip to primary navigation

 Step Two:

 Use a rotary cutter to create a straight line down one side and line it up with the A1 section, RIGHT sides together.
-(This is the bit where you can completely overlap the sections and trim afterward if you prefer.)
+(This is the bit where you can completely overlap the sections and trim afterward.)

 Learn how to foundation paper piece with this free kite paper piecing pattern. #quilts #quilting #fpp #foundationpaperpiecing #tutorial #freequiltpattern

-Turn the pattern right side up and stitch down the line between section A1 and A2, remembering to use a short stitch length.
+Turn the pattern right side up and stitch down the line between sections A1 and A2, remembering to use a short stitch length.

 Learn how to foundation paper piece with this free kite paper piecing pattern. #quilts #quilting #fpp #foundationpaperpiecing #tutorial #freequiltpattern